TrajansRow/tr_chatbot_prompts/README.md

 Note: Performance is largely related to local memory bandwidth.
 Choose an appropriate number of threads to optimize performance.
 On most Intel or AMD-based systems, a thread count of 4 is ideal.
 On Apple Silicon architecture, the Pro or Max series do better with a number of threads equal to the number of Performance cores.
 Never increase the threadcount to include hyperthreaded or Efficiency cores - that would be very slow.

+Vicuna LLMs: Changing the "You:" in the sample dialog to "Human:" may give better results for the Vicuna series of models.

 Example dialog: